SIBE 2025: Joining Forces to Drive Innovation and Green Growth

 With four key themes – global trade, sustainable supply chains and business models, strategic innovation in marketing and management, sustainable innovation in finance and economics, and innovation in tourism and hospitality – SIBE 2025 was not only an academic forum but also a source of inspiration for action.

-“In the blink of an eye, the need for innovation and a sustainable future has become more urgent than ever,” said Mark Wheaton, Director of Higher Education at BUV, in his opening remarks at the conference.
+“In the blink of an eye, the need for innovation and a sustainable future has become more urgent than ever,” said Mark Wheaton, Dean of Higher Education at BUV, in his opening remarks at the conference.
 With a long-term vision, he expressed his hope that SIBE would become an annual event and a trusted destination for academics and international experts to generate practical solutions to the world’s mounting sustainability challenges.

 Also at the conference, Professor Magiswary from Taylor’s University, Malaysia, delivered a presentation titled “Smarter with less: AI as a catalyst for sustainability and frugal innovation,” highlighting the role of Artificial Intelligence (AI) as a catalyst for green growth.
 By leveraging AI to optimise processes, reduce waste and expand access to technology, she demonstrated that innovation is not merely a driver of growth but also an ethical responsibility towards future generations.